 and advocating for artists and arts organizations through this difficult time.
 We’re closely monitoring the impacts of the situation and exploring additional ways to sustain the sector.

 OAC’s immediate actions have been to offer as much flexibility as possible to grant recipients and applicants, and to give artists and arts organization time and space to evaluate their situation and adjust to change without having to worry about their funding.

-All March, April and May deadlines for project programs were extended by at least two weeks to give artists and arts professionals whose lives and work are impacted by COVID-19 extra time to develop their applications.
-We are also inviting applicants to explain what contingency measures they may be thinking about should COVID-19 impact their project plans.
+All March, April and May 2020 deadlines for project programs were extended by at least two weeks to give artists and arts professionals whose lives and work are impacted by COVID-19 extra time to develop their applications.
+We now prompt applicants to explain what contingency measures they may be thinking about should COVID-19 impact their project plans.

 OAC will be flexible with grant recipients facing unanticipated changes related to COVID-19.
 We want to provide them with every opportunity to realize their objectives even if plans need to change.
 We will not ask for repayment of grants for which related expenses have been incurred, including any reasonable expenses related to changes and cancellations outside of their control.

 Given the ongoing evolution of the COVID-19 pandemic and changing public health guidelines for travel and public gatherings, the Touring Projects, Market Development Travel Assistance, Market Development Projects and Chalmers Arts Fellowships programs have been suspended for the current year.